alex634/esp32_ridekc_bus/Source/data/WIFI/README.txt

 COMMUN_WPA2_PSK - Communication network uses WPA2 with password
 COMMUN_WPA2_ENTERPRS - Communication network uses WPA2 Enterprise

-DBG_COMMUN_WPA2 - Testing device acting as the communication network uses WPA2
-DBG_COMMUN_WPA2_PSK - Testing device acting as communication network uses WPA2 with password
-DBG_COMMUN_WPA2_ENTERPRS - Testing communication network uses WPA2 Enterprise

 Contains Data:
 COMMUN_SSID - Contains the network SSID of the communication network
 COMMUN_PASSWORD - Wireless password for commnunication network COMMUN_USERNAME - Username for Wireless if using WPA2 Enterprise

-DBG_COMMUN_SSID - Contains the network SSID of the testing device acting as the communication network
-DBG_COMMUN_PASSWORD - Contains the password for the testing device acting as the communication network
-DBG_COMMUN_USERNAME - Contains the username for wireless if using WPA2 Enterprise

-DBG_BUS_SSID - Contains the network SSID of the test bus network BUS_SSID - Contains the network SSID of the bus
+BUS_SSID - Contains the network SSID of the bus